scala/scala3/docs/docs/reference/contextual/givens.md

 given_Ord_Int
 given_Ord_List_T
 ```
-The precise rules for synthesizing names are found in [./relationship-implicit.html].
+The precise rules for synthesizing names are found [here](./relationship-implicits.html#anonymous-given-instances).
 These rules do not guarantee absence of name conflicts between
 given instances of types that are "too similar".
 To avoid conflicts one can
 use named instances.